VaibhavPathakIN/portfolio-service/README.md

-# Stock Price Service
+# Portfolio Management Service

 ###Project Description:

 	This service has been created by using spring framework.
-	To handle requested functionality, below endpoints are present.
+	To handle requested functionality, below controllers and associated endpoints are present.
-		1. /get-resource-info	: To get specified stock price on particular date from client, if exists.
+		1. Portfolio Controller:
+			1.1. /portfolio/add : It is used to add a new portfolio in the system.
+			1.2. /portfolio/update/{portfolio_id} : It is used to update an existing portfolio, if exist in the system.
+			1.3. /portfolio/delete/{portfolio_id} : It is used to delete an existing portfolio, if exist in the system.
+			1.4. /portfolio/getAll : It is used to fetch all portfolios in the system.
+			1.5. /portfolio/getPrice : It is used to fetch the price of given stock on given date.

+		2. Trade Controller:
+			1.1. /trades/add : It is used to add a new trade in the system.
+			1.2. /trades/update/{portfolio_id} : It is used to update an existing trade, if exist in the system.
+			1.3. /trades/delete/{portfolio_id} : It is used to delete an existing trade, if exist in the system.
+			1.4. /trades/getAll : It is used to fetch all trades in the system.

 ###Project Start Steps: